Englewood Community Briefs for June 8, 2019

 Pioneer Days meetings

 The Englewood Pioneer Days Committee meets at 6 p.m. the second and last Mondays of each month.
-The next meeting is June 10.
-These meetings are open to the public at the Elsie Quirk Library, 100 W. Dearborn St. Dates, events and volunteer opportunities for the Pioneer Days celebration will be discussed.
+These meetings are open to the public at the Elsie Quirk Library, 100 W. Dearborn St. The next meeting is Monday.
+Dates, events and volunteer opportunities for the Pioneer Days celebration will be discussed.
 Anyone interested in volunteering for any event is encouraged to attend or send an email with contact information to info@EnglewoodPioneerDays.com.
 Please visit, www.englewoodpioneerdays.com for more information about volunteer opportunities, vendor applications and updated information.

 Auction helps animals

-Note: Update: The roller hockey rink at Tringali Park, 3460 N. Access Road, Englewood will be closed for repair and maintenance through June 20.
-For information, contact Lacey Solomon at 941-833-3840 or Lacey.Solomon@CharlotteCountyFL.gov.